Wiremu Greig: 2023

 In round 13 of the 2023 NRL season, Greig scored his first try in the NRL during Parramatta's 24-16 victory over his former club North Queensland.

 On 7 June 2023, it was announced that Greig would be ruled out indefinitely after requiring surgery for a lisfranc injury.

 In round 23 of the 2023 NRL season, Greig was named to make his return to the Parramatta side in their game against St. George Illawarra.

 Greig played a total of 16 matches for Parramatta in the 2023 NRL season as the club finished 10th on the table.

 On 25 September, Greig re-signed with Parramatta until the end of the 2026 season.

 2024

 Greig was limited to only seven appearances with Parramatta in the 2024 NRL season as the club finished a disappointing 15th on the table.

 2025

 Greig made no appearances for Parramatta in the 2025 NRL season.
 He would instead play for the clubs reserve grade side in the NSW Cup making 17 appearances.
 In early September, it was announced that Greig would be departing Parramatta after not being offered a new contract.
 He made a total of 27 first grade appearances for the club and played 61 games in the NSW Cup for Parramatta.

+2026

+Greig was given a lifeline by his NYC club North Queensland for the 2026 NRL season, who gave him an opportunity off the bench in his first top grade match in two years, North Queensland went onto win 18-12 over the Sydney Roosters.